section-engineering-education/engineering-education/articles/detecting-botnets-using-dns-based-technique/index.md

 ### Why DNS-Based Techniques Are Widely Used in the Detection of Botnets
 The DNS-based techniques are widely used because of the following reasons:

- * Low cost- the DNS based technique does not require a lot of resources and the cost of the tools is relatively low
+ * **Low cost**- the DNS based technique does not require a lot of resources and the cost of the tools is relatively low
-* No effect on network-This detection technique does not affect the network performance or traffic
+* **No effect on network**-This detection technique does not affect the network performance or traffic

 ### DNS-Based Techniques